-Neato may be seen as a snappy little upstart compared to iRobot, but it’s got a reputation for making solid, hardworking bots.
-The latest Neato models are D-shaped vacuums with incredible cleaning power and superbly long battery life.
+Neato may be as popular as iRobot, but it’s got a reputation for making solid, hardworking bots.
+The latest Neato models are D-shaped vacuums with incredible cleaning power and superbly-long battery lives.

 Ecovacs models are extremely sophisticated, with the latest comprising a Wi-Fi-enabled camera, a mop plus the vacuum, and the ability to create highly complex virtual maps of your rooms.
 It even gives you the ability to move the bot around your home remotely, and use the camera to see what’s going on.

 These robot vacuums are great budget-friendly options with fewer fancy features but a focus on strong suction power.
 The latest Eufy model has an easy-to-use app and is one of the slimmest on the market, meaning it can get into lots of hard-to-reach areas.

 Another affordable brand, iLife, makes powerful vacuums with a good range of features such as voice control and room mapping.
 It also offers several different cleaning modes and dirt sensors.

 Roborock offers mid-ranged priced robots that are loaded with technology.
 Roborock vacs typically offer advanced mapping, powerful suction, lengthy battery lives, and many offer mopping in addition to vacuuming.